lpjones/Path-Tracking-and-Object-Removal/README.md

 ![](out_imgs/Path-find.gif)

 # How to use
+1. Clone the repo

-Download yolov3.weights file at https://pjreddie.com/media/files/yolov3.weights and move the file to the yolo_files/ folder
+2. Download yolov3.weights file at https://pjreddie.com/media/files/yolov3.weights and move the file to the yolo_files/ folder

 The two executable files are yolo_path_tracker.py and yolo_remover.py